 RetinaScope BV works closely together with several partners from the Netherlands, Italy, Scotland and Taiwan.

-AnMo Electronics Corp. from Taiwan is the manufacturer of the Dino-Lite microscope.
+AnMo Electronics Corp. from Taiwan is the manufacturer of the Dino-Lite microscope, the camera component of the RetinaScope.
 AnMo is the pioneer in digital microscopes and has been well-known in the field for over ten years known for its quality products.
 AnMo constantly upgrades the technology and performs highly professional research to pursue new ideas and breakthroughs in the imaging field.

 Since 2006 IDCP BV has been the sole distributor of Dino-Lite microscopes in Europe and a strategic partner of AnMo.